akshatgupta2000/aurex-research/assets/image/DCF-Models/README.md

 Across the models, the dashboards highlight:

-- Intrinsic value per share & upside/downside
+- Intrinsic value per share and upside/downside
 - Key operating and valuation assumptions
-- ROCE, growth & cash flow trends
+- ROCE, growth, and cash flow trends
 - Sensitivity to WACC and terminal growth
 - Stress test outcomes across scenarios
+- Transaction metrics (MOIC, IRR, leverage, equity bridge)
-- Interpretation of key value drivers
+- Interpretation of the primary value drivers

 These visuals summarize the economic story behind each valuation.